-One of the more intriguing topics for the 50 growers on hand revolved around how soil tension (and other types of measurements for that matter) varies across different soil types.
-In Washington, like many major agricultural regions, growers farm across a number of vastly different soil types — often times on the same operation.
+One of the most frequent questions we get is around how soil tension (and other types of measurements for that matter) varies across different soil types.
+In many major agricultural regions, growers farm across a number of vastly different soil types — often times on the same operation.

 Which begs the question: Why is soil tension important for monitoring crop stress across different soil types?